 In multicasting, one/more senders and one/more recipients participate in data transfer traffic.
 In this method traffic recline between the boundaries of unicast (one-to-one) and broadcast (one-to-all).
 Multicast lets servers direct single copies of data streams that are then simulated and routed to hosts that request it.
-IP multicast requires the support of some other protocols like IGMP (Internet Group Management Protocol), Multicast routing for its working.
+IP multicast requires the support of some other protocols like IGMP (Internet Group Management Protocol), Multicast routing for its work.
 Also in Classful IP addressing Class D is reserved for multicast groups.

 Practicing the following questions will help you test your knowledge.
 It is highly recommended that you practice them.

 This article is contributed by Vivek Reddy.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.